Creating Your Own Bacalhau Network

 2. Install Bacalhau on each host

-1. Ensure your nodes have an internet connection in case you have to download or upload any data (docker images, input data, results)
+Ensure your nodes have an internet connection in case you have to download or upload any data (docker images, input data, results).
+This is not required but most jobs require some form of network connectivity (even just for downloading containers).

-The Bacalhau network consists of nodes of two types: compute and requester.
+The Bacalhau network consists of nodes of two types: compute and orchestrator.
 Compute Node is responsible for executing jobs and producing results.
-Requester Node is responsible for handling user requests, forwarding jobs to compute nodes and monitoring the job lifecycle.
+Orchestrator Node is responsible for handling user requests, forwarding jobs to compute nodes and monitoring the job lifecycle.

-The first step is to start up the initial Requester node.
+The first step is to start up the initial Orchestrator node.
 This node will connect to nothing but will listen for connections.

 Create and Set Up a Token

-Let's use the uuidgen tool to create our token, then add it to the Bacalhau configuration and run the requester node:
+Let's use the uuidgen tool to create our token, then add it to the Bacalhau configuration and run the orchestrator node:

 # Create token and write it into the 'my_token' file